lvgl/lvgl/docs/get-started/platforms/cmake.rst

 - `MicroPython <https://docs.micropython.org/en/v1.15/develop/cmodules.html>`__
 - `Zephyr <https://docs.zephyrproject.org/latest/guides/zephyr_cmake_package.html>`__

-On top of the preconfigured targets you can also use “plain” CMake to integrate LVGL into any custom C/C++ project.
+On top of the preconfigured targets you can also use "plain" CMake to integrate LVGL into any custom C/C++ project.